mattermost/docs/source/install/prod-archlinux.rst

 8. Check that your SSL certificate is set up correctly

-* Test the SSL certificate by visiting a site such as `https://www.ssllabs.com/ssltest/index.html <https://www.ssllabs.com/ssltest/index.html>`_.
+* Test the SSL certificate by visiting a site such as `ssllabs <https://www.ssllabs.com/ssltest/index.html>`_.

 * If there’s an error about the missing chain or certificate path, there is likely an intermediate certificate missing that needs to be included.